-- 1. Conduct a preplanning meeting to address all the pertinent elements required by CFR 1926.1400.
+- 1. Conduct a preplanning meeting to address all pertinent elements required by CFR 1926.1400.
 A crane preplanning agenda is included in this manual. - 2.
 Prior to the pre-planning meeting, the crane contractor must submit (a complete list of required documentation is found in this manual): - a.
 Complete the Crane Lift Work Sheet.
 (See example in Sample Form Section) - b.
 Provide Annual Inspection Certificate satisfying OSHA requirements and submit to Ajax before the crane arrives on site.
 Cranes used for critical, high risk or sensitive lifts shall have an annual inspection within the past three (3) months. - c.
-Provide operator qualifications and/or license to Ajax.
+Provide operator Certification(s) to Ajax.
 Operators are required to have Certified Crane Operators (CCO) certification or equivalent.
 Check with local codes for any other specific requirements. - d.
-If the crane operator is not a Certified Crane Operator, a letter or other written document from the subcontractor or subcontractor's crane training organization attesting that the "operator has been trained, evaluated and meets the qualification requirements of OSHA 29 CFR 1926.1427. - Submit load chart and load weights verification in writing.
+Provide operator qualification(s) to Ajax.
+Subcontractor employer shall submit qualification letter for each operator for the type and configuration of the crane and type of lift as per qualification requirements of OSHA 29 CFR 1926.1427. - e.
+Submit load chart and load weights verification in writing.
 Identify maximum radius and capacity.